duaneywadey/HTML-CSS-JS-PHP/6_PHP_AND_MYSQL.md

 ### How to create a database in phpmyadmin?

 Before we proceed with the PDO concepts, let's first <b>create a database in MySQL</b>.
-Make sure first that you already started MySQL in XAMPP.
+Make sure first that you <b>already started MySQL</b> in XAMPP.

 <img src="Images/1_start and stop php mysql.png">